Shopping Links

 Availability

-Available on subtitled Japanese-only DVD from AnimEigo.
+Available in North America on subtitled-only DVD from AnimEigo.
 Was previously available on subtitled-only LaserDisc and VHS, also from AnimEigo.
-There were also dub-only VHS versions sold as The Blade of Kamui and The Sword of Kamui, the latter of which is heavily edited, and neither of which is now in print.
+There were also dub-only VHS versions sold by different companies as The Blade of Kamui and The Sword of Kamui, the latter of which is heavily edited, and neither of which is now in print.